slider.img slider.img

 • Corporate Practice

-Outside of practice, Yzabel currently serves as Touch Singapore’s Judiciary Director and spends time pursuing her interest in the Mandarin language.
+Outside of practice, Yzabel serves as Touch Singapore’s Judiciary Director.

 key areas of practice